 He assists corporate debtors, creditors, investors, financial counterparties, and other interested parties in bankruptcy-related transactions, out-of-court workouts, and liability management transactions.
 Sean also works with investors in purchasing assets from, or making investments in, distressed companies.
 He advises clients on creditors’ rights, debt instruments, prepackaged bankruptcies, loan-to-own strategies, debtor-in-possession financing, exit financing, Chapter 11 rights offerings, forbearance arrangements, and other matters.

-In addition, Sean represents tenants and tenant associations on a pro bono basis in landlord bankruptcy cases and serves on the board of directors of Brooklyn Community and Housing Services and the Brooklyn Children’s Museum.
+In addition, Sean serves on the boards of directors of Brooklyn Community and Housing Services, the Brooklyn Children’s Museum and the Prospect Park Alliance.

 Sean joined the firm in 2000 and became a partner in 2009.